jpmv27/OpenMQTTGateway/docs/use/actuators.md

 The middle button on physical Somfy RTS Remote controls is called "My".
 :::

-The frequency key is optional, if not set the gateway will use the default frequency defined by MQTTtoRF command at runtime or `RF_FREQUENCY` at buildtime.
+The frequency key is optional, if not set the gateway will use the default frequency defined by MQTTtoRF command at runtime or `OMG_RF_FREQUENCY` at buildtime.

 Send PROG command with remote 0: